TkkrLab/website/content/_index.en.md

 <br />

 Hackerspace TkkrLab is a community that finds it fun and interesting to work on technical topics.
-Each participant has his own area of ​​interest, one is mainly involved with software (eg embedded, home automation, websites and more), the other builds a 3d printer or CNC mill and someone makes his own electronic pcb design for a robot.
-The common factor is that it is technical and / or creative in the broadest sense of the word.
-By exchanging knowledge and experience in our community, there is always someone present who can help you on your way with your creative [projects](/projects/).
+Each participant has his own area of ​​interest.
+One person may be mainly involved with software (eg embedded, home automation, websites and more), another builds 3d printers or a CNC mill while someone else designs his own electronic circuit boards to control a robot.
+The common factor here is that everything is technical and / or creative in the broadest sense of the word.
+By exchanging knowledge and experience in our community, there is always someone present who can help you with your [projects](/projects/).

 <br>